 The journal is published free of charge and in open access format.
 All articles are subject to the Creative-Commons-License CC BY-NC-ND 3.0 (Germany).
 The copyright of all articles remains with the authors; articles can, in accordance with the license and for non-commercial purposes, be duplicated and be made accessible in any media format.
 This applies only when correct and full references (including the first publication in Body Politics) are given; no editorial alterations are permitted.
 Click here to view the license …

-The German Research Foundation (DFG) financially supports Body Politics by a three-year start-up funding.
+The German Research Foundation (DFG) financially supported Body Politics by a three-year start-up funding.